joke2k/django-environ/CONTRIBUTING.rst

 Contributing
 ============

-If you would like to contribute to django-environ, please take a look at the `current issues <https://github.com/joke2k/django-environ/issues>`_.
+If you would like to contribute to ``django-environ``, please take a look at the `current issues <https://github.com/joke2k/django-environ/issues>`_.
 If there is a bug or feature that you want but it isn't listed, make an issue and work on it.